dockur/windows/readme.md

     MANUAL: "Y"
   ```

-  Then follow these steps:

-  - Start the container and connect to [port 8006](http://localhost:8006) of the container in your web browser.
-After the download is finished, you will see the Windows installation screen.

-  - Start the installation by clicking `Install now`.
-On the next screen, press 'OK' when prompted to `Load driver`.

-  -  Select the `VirtIO SCSI` driver from the list that matches your Windows version.
-So for Windows 11, select `D:\amd64\w11\vioscsi.inf` and click 'Next'.

-  - Accept the license agreement and select your preferred Windows edition, like Home or Pro.

-  - Choose `Custom: Install Windows only (advanced)`, and click `Load driver` on the next screen.

-  - Select 'Browse' and navigate to the `D:\NetKVM\w11\amd64` folder, and click 'OK'.

-  - Select the `VirtIO Ethernet Adapter` from the list and click 'Next'.

-  - Select `Drive 0` and click 'Next'.

-  - Wait until Windows finishes copying files and completes the installation.

-  - Once you see the desktop, open File Explorer and navigate to the CD-ROM drive (`E:\`).

-  - Double-click on `virtio-win-gt-x64.msi` and proceed to install the VirtIO drivers.

-  Enjoy your brand new machine, and don't forget to star this repo!

 * ### How do I verify if my system supports KVM?

   To verify if your system supports KVM, run the following commands: